gjerd/light-jpf/README.md

 #### MultiPluginRepository
 TODO Enables mixing multiple plugin reposiotories

+#### Update light-jpf-maven-plugin to use maven-assembly-plugin & maven-dependency-plugin version 3.6.0
+TODO

 ## 4. Debugging
 In app create plugins dir and run or place plugins as dependencies